MXHX7199/MXHX7199.github.io/_pages/about.md

 News
 -----------
+`Aug./22/2024` Our paper on a novel compiler plug-in for efficient SpMM has been accepted by IEEE TCAD 2024!
+Congratulations to Shiyuan.

 `Aug./2/2024` Our four papers on the Accelerations of LLMs, SNNs, and nested address translation in virtualized environments have been accepted by ICCD 2024!
 Congratulations to Ning Yang, Zongwu and Longyu.

 `Jul./18/2024` Our two papers on the Accelerators of Spiking Neural Networks and Neural Radiance Fields have been accepted by MICRO 2024!
 Congratulations to Zongwu.